shmishleniy/sbt-deploy-ssh/README.md

 * `passphrase`- passphrase for ssh key.
 Remove or leave empty for ssh key without passphrase
 * `port` - ssh port.
 If missing or empty will be used `22`
 * `sshDir` - directory with you ssh keys.
 This directory should contain `id_rsa` or `id_dsa`.
 By default `user.name/.ssh` directory.
 This field is not allowed to be empty in `.conf` file.
 You should remove this from config in `.conf` file to use default value.
+* `sshKeyFile` - private key that will be used for ssh connection.
+By default will be used `id_rsa` or `id_dsa`.
+This field is not allowed to be empty in `.conf` file.
+You should remove this from config in `.conf` file to use default value.

 **`name` and `host` fields are mandatory**